strongloop/strongloop.com2/_posts/2018-06-25 loopback4-june-2018-milestone.md

   - LoopBack
 ---

 Based on the roadmap created from the spike stories, we have been able to make significant progresses for our 5 epics.
-Here is a highlight for the accomplishment in each area: We implemented the fundamental relation traversing by supporting relation decorators.
+Here are the highlights of the accomplishments in each area: We implemented the fundamental relation traversing by supporting relation decorators.
 A big refactor for @loopback/rest introduced a new package @loopback/http-server as the HTTP endpoint factory and improved the inbound HTTP processing by leveraging Express.
-Users now can create their datasources by `lb4 datasource` and @loopback/boot can automatically pick them up.
-Another new CLI we have created is `lb4 openapi`, which generates models and controllers from an Swagger/OpenAPI file.
+Users now can create their datasources by `lb4 datasource` and `@loopback/boot` can automatically pick them up.
+Another new CLI we created is `lb4 openapi`, which generates models and controllers from a Swagger/OpenAPI file.
 We added a geoService in the Todo example to show users how to integrate a service, and a caching HTTP proxy is created to speed up the integration test.
 The coercion for endpoint parameters converts a string from HTTP request to the corresponding JavaScript run-time type.

-A full list of finished stories and their story links can be find in issue [June milestone](https://github.com/strongloop/loopback-next/issues/1375).
+A full list of finished stories and their story links can be found in issue [June milestone](https://github.com/strongloop/loopback-next/issues/1375).

 <!--more-->